ruimarinho/gsts/README.md

   --aws-profile                      AWS profile name for storing credentials
                                                                 [default: "sts"]
-  --aws-role-arn                     AWS role ARN to authenticate with --aws-shared-credentials-file      AWS shared credentials file
+  --aws-role-arn                     AWS role ARN to authenticate with --aws-session-duration             AWS session duration in seconds (defaults
+                                     to the value provided by the IDP, if set) [number] --aws-shared-credentials-file      AWS shared credentials file
                                  [default: "~/.aws/credentials"]
   --clean                            Start authorization from a clean session